bmoreonrails/rails_tutorial/_chapters/chapter_06.md

       What do you think will happen?
 {% endlist %}

+{% highlight ruby linenos %}
+  class BooksController < ApplicationController
+    def index
+      @books = Book.all
+    end

+    def show
+      @id = params[:id]
+      @book = Book.find(@id)
+    end

+    def new
+      @book = Book.new
+    end

+    def create
+      Book.create(params.require(:book).permit(:title, :author, :price_cents, :quantity, :description))
+      redirect_to books_path
+    end

+    def edit
+    end
+  end
+{% endhighlight %}
 {% endsteps %}

 ![Browser showing ActionController::UnknownFormat error: "BooksController#edit is missing a template for this request format and variant"]({{site.baseurl}}/assets/images/UnknownFormat_in_BooksController_edit.png){: .screenshot}

-{% steps %}
-{% list %}
+{% aside %}
-  1. Did you guess you'd see an `ActionController::UnknownFormat` error?
+Did you guess you'd see an `ActionController::UnknownFormat` error?
 Me either. 😅

 However, you might have guessed that the request was going to error.
 You added the `edit` action to the `BooksController`, but it doesn't have a template to render.

 Let's add it.
+{% endaside %}

+{% steps %}
+{% list %}
   1. Go back to Terminal and stop your application's web server.

   1. Run `touch app/views/books/edit.html.erb` to create the edit book template.